suanno/stage2/applications/phd lyon/presentation3.md

 ### Spinodal decomposition
 This system is interesting because it undergoes spinodal decomposition.
-In fact there is a critical temperature, that is represented in the left diagram by the bifurcation point.
+In fact you can proove that this system is equivalent to the Ising model, so there is a critical temperature, here represented by the point of the bifurcation.
 This diagram illustrates what people usually do in experiments, that is a rapid quench of the temperature.
 This leads to the phenomena on the right, where domains of the occupied and unoccupied phases emerge from a disordered configuration.
 This phenomena is known as spinodal decomposition and we can see it both in a simulation and a real experiment.

 In this simulation we see the dynamics after the temperature quench.
 After the domains appeare, they evolve with coarsening dynamics, meaning their lenghtscale increases as a power law _of time_.